Tabun oven: Fuel

-Many types of fuel or a combination of fuels can be used to heat a Tabun.
+Many types of fuel or a combination of fuels can be used to heat a tabun.
 Dried animal dung, dried bird droppings, chopped and dried tree branches or tree trimmings, wood chips, charcoal, dried tree leaves, fabrics, and other materials are potential fuels.

 Firing

-The top opening is covered and a layer of fuel is spread on the outside of the shell and lid.
+The top opening is covered and a layer of fuel (usually dried manure) is spread on the outside of the shell and lid.
 Once the fire takes hold, the fuel is covered with a layer of ash.
 The fuel will smolder for hours, usually all night long.
 The smoke also helps in repelling insects and mosquitoes.
 In the process the heat gets stored in the foundation.
-The amount of fuel varies depending on the size of oven.
+The amount of fuel varies depending on the amount of baking needed.